cegredev/josi/README.md

 }
 ```

-This is pretty much all you need to know, but I strongly encourage you to take a look at the other examples below to explore some of the utility methods *JOSI* has to offer!
+This is pretty much all you need to know, but I strongly encourage you to take a look at the other examples below and the [documentation](https://javadoc.io/doc/io.github.cegredev/josi) to explore some of the utility methods *JOSI* has to offer!

 ### Examples